dydxopsdao/networks/README.md

-# dYdX v4 Mainnet
+# dYdX Chain Mainnet
-Welcome to the Mainnet for dYdX v4!
-This repo will be used for distributing binaries, coordinating genesis, etc.
+Welcome to the Mainnet for dYdX Chain!
+This repo will be used for coordinating genesis.

 ## Useful Links
 - [dYdX Chain documentations](https://dydx-chain-docs.vercel.app/)